Jamcha123/Pre-News/README.md

-# Newsly
+# Newsly - Analyze Polymarket Events

-Newsly analyzes a news headline and a list of outcome and finds the most likely outcome.
+Newsly analyzes a inputed polymarket event headline and gives a 0 out of 10 likelihood score of every question.

-Newsly is a AI tool that analyzes a news headline and a list of potential outcomes and lists them from least to most likely.
+Newsly is a AI tool uses gemini api and web search to rank every polymarket event question (0 is never happening and 10 is guaranteed to happen)

+disclaimer: "guaranteed" is only based of the Newsly App on AI and Web searches, it is NOT perfect and can be wrong.

 Newsly uses several search engines: